 Would you like to work with Learning Partnerships?

 Who We Are

 Our charity helps people from the most deprived areas in Leeds where poverty is entrenched.
-Many have barriers which prevent them from participating equally in society.
+Many have barriers that prevent them from participating equally in society.

 We help adults, young people, families, single parents, children and members of the BAME community.
 From our latest client assessments; 70% of those we help are long-term unemployed, 32% have mental health problems, 82% have low skills and 60% speak little or no English when they come to us for support.

 We also support local children and young people through our Let’s Read Programme helping increase their literacy and language skills and through our 2 Way Street Programme, involving them in making East Leeds a cleaner, greener space to live.

 Our Dedicated Team

 Our team are non-judgmental, great listeners and fantastic motivators.
 They also have a genuine desire to change people’s lives for the better.
 Their hard work and dedication is Learning Partnerships’ strength.

 Our fantastic Trustees, many longstanding, provide invaluable support, expertise and dedication to the cause.

 Tom was a councillor for Garforth and Swillington Ward between 1992 – 2013.
 He has held various positions on the Council Executive.
 He has played a part in numerous community groups over the years as a local Governor and Trustee.